theopmw/Top-Spots-London/TESTING.md

     * The correct venue images display and have unique and appropriate alt attributes to display if the images don't load correctly.
 * Confirm that all venue information loads correctly every time a different marker is clicked.
 * Double click each marker to confirm zoom functionality works as expected.
-* Enter text in to the search bar to confirm search suggestions are presented under the bar.
+* Enter text into the search bar to confirm search suggestions are presented under the bar.
 * Complete a search or select a sugestion from the dropdown to confirm the map zooms in on the location and a marker is placed.
 * Review and confirm responsiveness and functionality on different browsers.
 * Review and confirm responsiveness and functionality on tablet and mobile devices.